openhackathons-org/gpubootcamp/hpc/openacc/README.md

 ## Tutorial Duration

-The total bootcamp material  would take approximate 3 hours (  1 hour per Lab ).
+The total bootcamp material  would take approximately 3 hours (  1 hour per Lab ).

 ## Prerequisites:
 To run this tutorial you will need a machine with NVIDIA GPU.